Blood Type and WinRho

-The Rh factor can cause problems if an Rh-negative mother and an Rh-positive father conceive a baby that is Rh-positive.
+The Rh factor can cause problems if the pregnant person is Rh-negative, the other genetic contributer is Rh-positive, and the baby conceived is Rh-positive.
 It is not possible to know if the baby is Rh-positive until birth.

-There are two steps involved in “sensitization” (also known as isoimmunization) when the mother’s blood sees her baby’s blood as foreign:
+There are two steps involved in “sensitization” (also known as isoimmunization) when the pregnant person’s blood sees the baby’s blood as foreign:

-Transplacental hemorrhage: During pregnancy, although mother and baby have separate blood systems, blood from the baby can sometimes cross the placenta into the mother’s system.
+Transplacental hemorrhage: During pregnancy, although the pregnant person and baby have separate blood systems, blood from the baby can sometimes cross the placenta into the pregnant person’s system.

 Once formed, antibodies are permanent.
-During the pregnancy when sensitization occurs, the baby is usually born before the mother develops enough antibodies to harm the baby.
+During the pregnancy when sensitization occurs, the baby is usually born before the pregnant person develops enough antibodies to harm the baby.
 The concentration of antibodies becomes higher in subsequent pregnancies.
 Therefore the danger is greater for babies born after you have become sensitized.

 What factors can cause Rh sensitization?